🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Once you've downloaded Simplicity Studio and installed it, you may run into an error that complains that the application not being secure to run.
 This issue can be fixed from within the Security settings under System Preferences and clicking on "Open Anyway".

 After launching the application, you will be presented with a login screen.
-If you do not have a Silicon Labs account, you can sign up from this screen as well (or simply go to https://siliconlabs.force.com/apex/SL_CommunitiesSelfReg?form=short):
+If you do not have a Silicon Labs account, you can sign up from this screen as well (or simply go to https://siliconlabs.my.site.com/apex/SL_CommunitiesSelfReg?form=short):

 Once signed in, the application will check for software updates.
 It's recommended that you allow it to download and install these updates – this may take a few minutes.